Voltage Transformer

 Flux density point on anhysteretic B-H curve —

-value of magnetic induction at the point on the angysteresis curve B-H
+the value of magnetic induction at a point on the anhysteresis curve B-H

 Details

-Specify the value of magnetic induction at a point on the anhysteresis curve.
-The most accurate option is to select the point at high field strength when the positive and negative hysteresis curves coincide.
+Specify the value of the magnetic induction at a point on the anhysteresis curve.
+The most accurate option is to select a point at high field strength, when the positive and negative hysteresis curves coincide.

 Dependencies

-To use this parameter, set the parameter Magnetization inductance parameterized by to .
-Magnetic flux density versus magnetic field strength characteristic with hysteresis
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 |